BharathKumarReddy2103/Kubernetes/Day-21/Headless Services in Kubernete.md

-# Understanding Headless Services in Kubernetes 🔍
+# Headless Services in Kubernetes 🔍

 Kubernetes services simplify how applications discover and communicate with each other in a cluster.
 But when you're working with stateful applications—such as MySQL or Redis—a traditional service isn't always ideal.
 That’s where **Headless Services** come in.